Skip to content ↓

 RWI Spelling is an interactive programme, which teaches spellings in a fun and engaging way.
 Each unit is introduced with a short video.
 It helps children to learn spellings with common patterns and uses rules in order to help them recall spellings, as well as teaching exceptions to these rules.

 Children in Reception and Year 1 will take part in a daily spelling session as part of their daily RWI lesson.
-They will learn to spell decodable words (green words) using ‘fred fingers’, as well as the spellings of the required common exception words (red words) for their year group.
+They will learn to spell decodable words (green words) using ‘Fred fingers’, as well as the spellings of the required common exception words (red words) for their year group.

 As part of the programme, Red and Orange words are referred to and taught discretely.
 Red words are the common exception words for Y1 and Y2 as listed in the National Curriculum in England, plus some high frequency words with unusual spellings.
 Orange words include all the words on the National Curriculum word lists for Years 3 and 4 and Years 5 and 6.